 During the fall, qualified biology majors have the opportunity to take upper-division marine science courses at the Bamfield Marine Sciences Centre (BMSC), a unique research and teaching facility on the west coast of Vancouver Island.
 Courses include field trips to the beaches of many local islands, forests, lakes, bogs, and rivers.
 They may also include unique opportunities such as snorkeling and driving small outboard boats.

 Use the following resources to learn about courses on UCEAP:

 - MyEAP Course Catalog lists courses previously taken by UCEAP students.
 Many more courses are available and not all courses may still be offered.

-- Bamfield Marine Sciences Centre - Under "University Program" look for Fall Program details to learn about available courses.
-Note: For the purpose of registering for courses at BMSC, you are considered a UBC student, i.e. a student at a WCUMSS member university.)
+Bamfield Marine Sciences Centre - Note that this program is only available during the Fall semester.
+For the purpose of registering for courses at BMSC, you are considered a UBC student, i.e. a student at a WCUMSS member university.)

 You are required to take a full-time course of study while abroad: 24 quarter/16 semester UC units per semester; four courses.

 Independent study and on-campus internships for academic credit may be possible.
 Arrangements are generally made on site after arrival.
 Predeparture preparation may be required.

 Off-campus internships are not possible on this program.

 The University of British Columbia (UBC) is one of Canada's top universities the second largest in the country, with an enrollment of approximately 44,000 students.
 The university has 12 faculties (colleges) with over 100 academic departments and 10 schools, including research institutes and centers.
 The attractive campus is located about seven miles from downtown Vancouver on a peninsula bordered by ocean, islands, and forested mountains.